wintere/portrait-vis/README.md

 Usage:
 ```
-python3 bag_of_words_unstandardized.py
+python3 stem_leaf.py
 ```

-I was inspired by Richard Brath's Textual Stem and Leaf plots, which tracked associations between adjectives and characters.
+I was inspired by Richard Brath's [Textual Stem and Leaf plots](https://observablehq.com/@abebrath/word-associations-stem-and-leaf), which tracked associations between adjectives and characters.
 However, I wasn't interested in analyzing adjective proximity to character (as interesting as that would be if it was easy to do computationally) but instead adjective proximity to replacement adjectives.

 I sketched out what I imagined my ideal visualization would like below.
 ![image](https://user-images.githubusercontent.com/7553742/164342464-4171778c-0e67-484d-ba0f-9be88c0d7d8a.png)